emmag37/MG1/README.md

 ## Project Background

-This was a solo project build to learn Unity end to end: following a project from start to finish, understanding the game engine and the game loop, and practicing production quality code habits (layered architecture, error-handling discipline, save/load robustness, git commits, and a reusable library extracted along the way - see [EGLib](../EGLib)).
+This was a solo project build to learn Unity end to end: following a project from start to finish, understanding the game engine and the game loop, and practicing production quality code habits (layered architecture, error-handling discipline, save/load robustness, git commits, and a reusable library extracted along the way, see [EGLib](../EGLib)).

 Sparkle Shell Smash is not currently planned for publication.
-If it were released, it would be monetized with an ad banner and a full-screen ad at game over - no IAP.
+If it were released, it would be monetized with an ad banner and a full-screen ad at game over.

 ## Credits